 Challenges Facing Autism Nutrition and Diet

 Repetitive behaviors, habits, and a reluctance to change can make it difficult for children with an autism spectrum disorder to maintain a healthy diet.
-Behaviors can exert a strong influence over food choice and therefore, health concerns like the following can arise:
+Behaviors exert a strong influence over food choice and therefore, health concerns like the following can arise:

 - Scheduling: Not only can food selection become limited but also the time spent eating can be a challenge.
 It can be a challenge to get a child with ASD to focus long enough during mealtime to get enough to eat.
-Changes in schedule can also affect diet.
+Changes in schedule will also affect diet.
 Not eating enough can cause other behavioral issues later on in the day.

 - Medications: Kids with ASD often have other comorbidities that are addressed by medications that can diminish appetite.
-Also, medications can have an effect on how food tastes as well as how the body absorbs or metabolizes the vitamins and minerals from what is eaten.
+Medications can have an effect on how food tastes as well as how the body absorbs or metabolizes the vitamins and minerals from what is eaten.
 It’s vital to know the potential side effects of any medication.

 Areas to Manage

 Children with ASD can have low iron levels and lack Omega-3 fats due to their eating habits.
 If this is the case, supplements may be a way to address this.
 Talk with your doctor about using supplements or multivitamins to help children with ASD.
-However, your first course of action should be to revise the meals you eat at home before turning to supplements.
+Your first course of action should be to revise the meals you eat at home before turning to supplements.

 Diet influences our physical health and mental wellbeing.
 When it comes to autism, proper nutrition can assist with certain behaviors.
-But it is key that individuals with ASD have their dietary needs met despite their preferences or habits, so they remain healthy.
+It is key that individuals with ASD have their dietary needs met despite their preferences or habits, so they remain healthy.

-Ascend Autism provides a natural and accessible approach to improving the behaviors of children diagnosed with Autism Spectrum Disorder (ASD).
+Ascend Autism provides a natural and accessible approach to improving the behaviors of children diagnosed with autism spectrum disorder (ASD).
 We apply the consistent, progressive, and motive-based principles of Applied Behavior Analysis (ABA), but in a method that engages a child organically.

-- Social Skills
+- Social skills

-- Daily Living Skills
+- Daily living skills

-- Adaptive Behaviors (aka Age-Appropriate Behavior)
+- Adaptive behaviors (aka age-appropriate behavior)